 Torii Gate seen from the gate of Heian Shrine.

-Remember to buy yourself a Kimono to take beautiful wind chimes :v
+Don’t forget to get yourself a kimono to complete the experience and take some beautiful photos with the wind chimes :v

 Directions map of the entire temple.

-After entering the door, go to the left to reach the wind chimes area.
+After entering the gate, head to the left to reach the area with the wind chimes.

 Wind chimes at Heian Shrine.

-Wind chimes hang everyone's wishes here.
-People can also buy paper to write down their wishes and hang them here.
+The wind chimes here carry everyone’s wishes.
+Visitors can also purchase paper to write down their own wishes and hang them alongside the chimes.

 Wind chimes at Heian Shrine.

-The wind chimes here also come in many shapes, such as Shiba dogs, cats, pandas,...
+Wind chimes here also come in many shapes, like Shiba dogs, cats, pandas, etc.

 Let's see some of the pictures I took here.